HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Sliced Array Paths

 FHIR allows lists to be compartmentalized into sublists called "slices".
-To address a specific slice, follow the path with square brackets (`[` `]`) containing the slice name.
+To address a specific slice, follow the path with square brackets (`[ ]`) containing the slice name.
 Since slices are most often unordered, slice names rather than array indices should be used.
-Note that slice names (like other [FSH names](#names)) cannot be purely numeric, so slice names cannot be confused with indices.
+Note that slice names (like other [FSH names](#names)) cannot be purely numerical, so slice names cannot be confused with indices.

-To access a slice of a slice (i.e., _reslicing_), follow the first pair of brackets with a second pair containing the resliced slice name.
+To access a slice of a slice (a resliced array), follow the first pair of brackets with a second pair containing the resliced slice name.

 **Examples:**

-* In an Observation profile representing Apgar score, with slices for RespiratoryScore, AppearanceScore, and others, path to the coded value of RespirationScore:
+* In an Observation profile representing Apgar score, with slices for respiratory score, appearance score, and others, path to the coded value of RespirationScore:

   ```
-  component[RespiratoryScore].code
+  component[respiratoryScore].code
   ```

-* If the Apgar RespiratoryScore is resliced to represent the one and five minute Apgar scores, the paths to the codes representing the OneMinuteScore and FiveMinuteScores:
+* If the respiratoryScore is resliced to represent the one and five minute Apgar scores, the paths to the codes representing the one minute and five minute scores are:

   ```
-  component[RespiratoryScore][OneMinuteScore].code

-  component[RespiratoryScore][FiveMinuteScore].code
+  component[respiratoryScore][oneMinuteScore].code

+  component[respiratoryScore][fiveMinuteScore].code
   ```

 #### StructureDefinition Escape Paths

 FSH uses the caret (`^`) syntax to provide direct access to elements of an SD.
 The caret syntax should be reserved for situations not addressed through [FSH Keywords](#defining-items) or IG configuration files (i.e., elements other than name, id, title, description, url, publisher, fhirVersion, etc.).
 Examples of metadata elements in SDs that require the caret syntax include experimental, useContext, and abstract.
 The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., short, slicing discriminator and rules, meaningWhenMissing, etc.).

+> **Note:** Caret syntax is only applicable to FSH items that have corresponding StructureDefintions, specifically, profiles and stand-alone extensions.

-For a path to an attribute of an SD, excluding the differential and snapshot, use the following syntax:
+For a path to an element of an SD, excluding the differential and snapshot, use the following syntax inside a Profile or Extension:

 ```
-^{path within SD}
+^<element of SD>
 ```

 For a path to an attribute of an ElementDefinition within an SD, corresponding to the elements in the profiled resource, use this syntax:

 ```
-{path to element in profile} ^{path within ElementDefinition}
+<element of Profile> ^<element of corresponding ElementDefinition>
 ```

 **Note:** There is a required space before the ^ character.